Esri/arcgis-maps-sdk-flutter-samples/README.md

 - Open the flutter project in VSCode
 - Ensure a simulator is running or a device is connected to your development machine
-- Open the "Run and Debug" sidebar.
+- Open the "Run and Debug" sidebar
 - Select which device or simulator you wish to use in the lower right corner of the VSCode window
 - Select "Samples (debug or release)"
   - Note that "Samples (release)" can only be run on a device